davidlee1435/vgraph/README.md

 ### Files
 - `data/world_obstacles.txt`: Text file indicating obstacle locations (in **cm**).
-  - First line is the total number of world_obstacles
+  - First line is the total number of obstacles in the world.
   - Each obstacle starts with a number specifying total number of vertices, followed by these vertices' location in counter-clockwise order.
 - `data/goal.txt`: Location of the goal (in **cm**).
-- `src/create_map.py`: Creates a `map.png` under `maps/` folder, using obatacles and goal defined in the above files.
+- `src/create_map.py`: Creates or updates the `map.png` under `maps/` folder, using obatacles and goal defined in the above files.
 - `launch/launch.launch`: Launch file to start everything you need.
 - `maps/map.png`: Image of the map.
 - `maps/map.yaml`: Map metadata.